CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 This reads a lot more nicely: "fill in the field with placeholder "Name", with restaurantName".
 By contrast, `fireEvent.click()` reads pretty simply as-is; we don't need to make a helper for it.

-Now let's implement the validation error.
+Now let's implement the validation error when the restaurant name is empty.
 Create a new `describe` block for this situation, below the "when filled in" describe block.
 We'll start with just one of the expectations, to confirm a validation error is shown:

 ```js
   describe('when empty', () => {